We may earn a commission when you buy through links in our articles. Learn more.

 • Expensive

-The Samsung Galaxy Z Fold5 is the pinnacle of foldable phone technology today.
+The Samsung Galaxy Z Fold6 doesn’t change much from its predecessor, but it doesn’t need to.
 With an excellent chipset, some lovely and reasonably durable 120Hz displays, and a winning form factor, Samsung is really leading the foldable charge.

 Oppo Find N2